hl5814/AMJ/README.md

-JSDetector
+MJSA
 ================================================================
-Malicious JavaScript Pattern Detector and Analyzer.
+Malicious JavaScript Code Analyser.
+Parse the given JavaScript Codes and extract features, and then cluster the given samples into different groups.

 ## Usage
 #### main program: